QuantEcon/lecture-python-intro/lectures/inflation_history.md

 A striking thing about our four graphs is how **quickly** the (log) price levels in Austria, Hungary, Poland, and Germany leveled off after having been rising so quickly.

+These "sudden stops" are also revealed by the permanent drops in three-month moving averages of inflation for the four countries.

+In addition, the US dollar exchange rates for each of the four countries shadowed their price levels.

+  * this pattern is an instance of a force modeled in the **purchasing power parity** theory of exchange rates.

 Each of these big inflations seemed to have "stopped on a dime".

 Chapter 3 of {cite}`sargent2002big` attempts to offer an explanation for this remarkable pattern.